 Who was Alfred Kelly?

 This five-square-kilometre area was once explored by Alfred Kelly, a renowned ornithologist.
 When he passed away, he left behind a significant portion of natural land in Quebec for the protection of birds to Bird Protection Quebec.
 In July 1983, BPQ received, along with an important sum of money, a property of about eight hectares (20 acres) of land located in Piedmont.
-The original property is still owned by BPQ, and NCC wanted to honor Alfred Kelly’s legacy when 471 additional hectares (1,164 acres)were protected in the area in 2010.
+The original property is still owned by BPQ, and NCC wanted to honour Alfred Kelly’s legacy when 471 additional hectares (1,164 acres)were protected in the area in 2010.
 This purchase was made possible in partnership with Bird Protection Quebec.
 More than 80 per cent of Quebec’s birds of prey species have been identified on this site.
 While walking along the 15-kilometre trail, you may even spot the peregrine falcon that is nesting on the cliffs!

 Photo Credits (Top to bottom): NCC; NCC; Brian Ratcliff; Don Dabbs; NCC.